mcosovic/FactorGraph.jl/docs/src/man/outputtree.md

  2.0  2.0   1.375      0.5125
  0.0  0.0   0.0        0.0
 ```
 The first two rows are obtained using forward steps.
-The third row defines the message from factor node ``f_2`` to variable node ``x_1``, the fourth row keeps the message from factor node ``f_2`` to variable node ``x_2``
+The third row defines the message from factor node ``f_2`` to variable node ``x_1``, the fourth row keeps the message from factor node ``f_2`` to variable node ``x_2``.

 Thus, the backward recursion starts when the root node received messages from all of its neighbours.
 It can therefore send out messages to all of its neighbours.
 These in turn will then have received messages from all of their neighbours and so can send out messages along the links going away from the root, and so on.
 In this way, messages are passed outwards from the root all the way to the leaves.
 The GaussBP keeps flag `gbp.graph.backward` to signal that moment.
-Therefore, a complete forward step can be done using:
+Therefore, a complete backward step can be done using:
 ```julia-repl
 while gbp.graph.backward
     backwardVariableFactor(gbp)